k0ste/nagios-icinga-checks/README.md

 * normal checks must be run on the monitoring server

 ## How to use check_openvpn
 The plugin is a normal check which must be run on the monitoring server.
-It queries the target OpenVPN server and outputs OK, etc.
+It queries the target OpenVPN server and outputs OK, UNKNOWN and CRITICAL states.
 ```
 $ python check_openvpn --help
-usage: check_openvpn [-h] [-p PORT] [-t] host

-positional arguments:
-  host                  the OpenVPN host name or ip

-optional arguments:
+Usage: check_openvpn -H vpn.example.com

+Options:
   -h, --help            show this help message and exit
-  -p PORT, --port PORT  set port number
+  -p PORT, --port=PORT  Set port number (default is 1194)
+  -t TIMEOUT, --timeout=TIMEOUT
+                        Set timeout (default is 5)
-  -t, --tcp             use tcp instead of udp
+  --tcp                 Use TCP instead of UDP
+  -H HOST, --host=HOST  OpenVPN host name or IP
 ```

 ## How to use check_puppetagent